KhosroRezaee/cgdp-matlab/README.md

-# CGDP / CTCM‑Neo + ConformaX‑PEP (MATLAB) — paper-style simulation on your core dataset (no external sequences)
+# CGDP / CTCM‑Neo + ConformaX‑PEP (MATLAB) — paper-style simulation on your core dataset

 This repo reproduces the *simulation pipeline* described in the paper draft you shared:
 - Core data: 52 positives (P) + 200 unlabeled/background (U).
 No external sequence data; no positive-like; no external test.